TaurVil/VilgalysFogel_Amboseli_admixture/01_genotype-calling/README.md

 #### Part 2: Produce filtered files of anubis, yellow, and Amboseli baboon ancestry calls

 First, we will get genotype calls for putatively unadmixed yellow and anubis baboons.
-This will require the unfiltered VCF file of baboon genotypes (which will be made available on Zenodo as `baboon_genotypes.raw.CHROMOSOME.vcf.gz`) and lists of unadmixed individuals (`00_anubis.list` and `00_yellow.list`, which can be found in Table S1).
+This will require the unfiltered VCF file of baboon genotypes (`baboon_genotypes.raw.CHROMOSOME.vcf.gz`; called above and available upon request) and lists of unadmixed individuals (`00_anubis.list` and `00_yellow.list`, which can be found in Table S1).
 We will hard filter these genotypes for sites called in >50% of both yellow and anubis baboons, as well as sites that pass hard filtering criteria.
 Finally, we will remove singleton and doubleton variants and export files of yellow and anubis genotype calls as `02.yel.$chrom.recode.vcf.gz` and `02.anu.$chrom.recode.vcf`.
 These files will then be combined into `yellow.vcf.gz` and `anubis.vcf.gz`, and merged into `refpanel.vcf.gz`.

 ```console
 ## Get calls for unadmixed individuals